 We are pleased to bring you a new format for our main stage sessions for DWIC2025.
-Each session will include a maximum 10-minutes presentation followed by a fire-side chat and an interactive Q&A session with polling.
+Each session will include a maximum 10-minute presentation followed by a fire-side chat and an interactive Q&A session with polling.
 Each session will be delivered within 30 minutes – allowing our delegation to pre-schedule the session/s that they may wish to attend without impacting on their time for bi-lateral meetings.

 CHAIR: David Benyon, editor, Global Reinsurance